You can add a new business to Easy Books by selecting New in the File menu.

 b) shared to you from a device of another online syncing user.

-Tapping the business adds it to your device and keeps it synced with the other device(s).
+Selecting the business in Available and choosing Create adds it to your Mac and keeps it synced with the other device(s).
 Since it is a synced business, you will be able to see all transactions that the other device(s) can see.
 If the business has been shared from another user, you may not be able to change information, depending on whether the other user has given you full access.

-Note: You must be logged into your online syncing account for businesses to be listed in this section.
-If you are not logged in, Start syncing is displayed - tap this and log in.
-Once you have logged in, the from Online Sync area updates automatically.
+Note: You must be logged into your online syncing account for businesses to be available for selection.
+If you are not logged in, Sign In is displayed - click this and log in.

-You can choose to copy the business that is currently selected in the Businesses screen.
+You can choose to copy the currently-selected business (as shown at the top of the sidebar).
 Note: No transactions are copied from the existing to the new business.

-When you tap the business, two additional options are displayed:
+When you choose to copy an existing business, two additional options are displayed:

-Copy Inactive Accounts - Set to Yes if you want the new business to have all accounts that are in the existing business, including those that are inactive, as set in the Account Settings screen.
-If you choose No, only active accounts are copied.
+Copy inactive accounts - Select this option if you want the new business to have all accounts that are in the existing business, including those that are inactive, as set in the Account Settings screen.
+If the option is not selected, only active accounts are copied.

-Set Opening Balances - Set to Yes if you want the opening balances in the accounts of the new business to be the same as those in the existing business.
-You can use On Date to choose the date on which to take the balances.
-If you chose No, all accounts in the new business will have a zero balance.
+Set opening balances - Select this option if you want the opening balances in the accounts of the new business to be the same as those in the existing business.
+You can use from balances on to choose the date on which to take the balances.
+If the option is not selected, all accounts in the new business will have a zero balance.